getumbrel/llama-gpt/README.md

 - [x] Moving the model out of the Docker image and into a separate volume.
 - [x] Add Metal support for M1/M2 Macs.
-- [ ] Add support for Code Llama models.
+- [x] Add support for Code Llama models.
 - [ ] Add CUDA support for NVIDIA GPUs (work in progress).
 - [ ] Add ability to load custom models.
 - [ ] Allow users to switch between models.
-- [ ] Making it easy to run custom models.

 If you're a developer who'd like to help with any of these, please open an issue to discuss the best way to tackle the challenge.
 If you're looking to help but not sure where to begin, check out [these issues](https://github.com/getumbrel/llama-gpt/labels/good%20first%20issue) that have specifically been marked as being friendly to new contributors.